 Here’s what’s happening and what to expect with the three primary elements of Tempe’s Urban Core efforts:

 AFFORDABLE HOUSING STRATEGY – the draft plan (click here to view) was presented at public meetings in early March, with online feedback collected through March 31.
-The AHS plan will be presented to City Council for consideration in April or May (date TBD).
+The AHS plan will be presented to City Council for consideration in summer (date TBD).

 Background: The City of Tempe is looking at the city’s Urban Core – the area that includes Town Lake, Rio Salado, Downtown, ASU and Apache Boulevard among others – to create a comprehensive and unified development blueprint for Downtown Tempe and the Urban Core that is sustainable and cohesive.

 The Urban Core is more than downtown Tempe; it reaches from Loop 202 to the Union Pacific Railroad tracks, and from Hardy Drive to Loop 101.

 In February, community members shared their priorities and vision for the area.
 In September, we gathered additional input to inform key decisions on draft concepts.

 Tempe’s Urban Core Master Plan includes three primary elements:

 URBAN CORE MASTER PLAN: Create a comprehensive and unified development blueprint for Downtown Tempe and the Urban Core that is prosperous, sustainable and cohesive.